-Finally back in his own bed and resting peacefully, he is grateful to be alone, clean, and fed.
-Douglas had practically brought the entire junction with him and the elders had insisted on a checking him over from head to toe.
-The people had brought him beans, and bread and he rediscovered how satisfying it felt to eat the good traditional food he had grown up with.
+It took longer than normal for Chesney to get Zody to his room, but now that he is there in his own bed and resting peacefully, he is very grateful to be there.
+He is also happy to be clean and fed.
+Douglas had practically brought the entire junction with him and the elders had insisted on checking him over from head to toe.
+The people from different parts of the junction had brought him beans, and bread, which had been very satisfying for him eat the traditional food he had grown up with.

 He was surprised to learn that he had been laying there unconscious for over a day.
 Thinking to himself he tries to remember the flashes of what he would call visions.
 “What were they?” he mutters.
 He will ponder about them in the morning, and he will be thankful for the buzzards from now he concludes, as he falls into a deep sleep.

 “The heartstones are very important.
 Grandson, are you listening with your ears, or are my words running out into space?”
-That was Zody’s clue to pay attention, and so he would looked at her more earnestly.
-“See how pure and clear they are.
-When we make bad choices they darken and loose their brightness, they even can become cloudy and loose their sparkle, when we do not do what we know we should.”
+That was Zody’s clue to pay attention, and so he would look at her more earnestly.
+“See how pure and clear they are?
+When we make bad choices they darken and lose their brightness, they even can become cloudy and lose their sparkle, when we do not do what we know we should.”

-“Remember that Qwill, will gather all those who keep their heartstones pure.
+“Remember that Qwill will gather all those who keep their heartstones pure.
 The people who make choices that pollute their heartstones, and then do not make them pure again by performing the cleansing rituals, will lose the glorious reward waiting for them with the Crowned Heads in the Prism.
-Those with the impure heartsones will be cast out and imprisoned with Pyna and Vett, in the dungeon of Mount Effulgent”
+Those with the impure heartstones will be cast out and imprisoned with Pyna and Vett, in the dungeon inside Mount Effulgent”

 Remembering her precious handmade blanket and spreads it carefully out on the floor, and looks at the detail of each beautifully crafted square.
-Grandmama Jogee had showed him this blanket once, and explained to him how it told the story of how the Crowned Heads and this planet were created.
+Grandmama Jogee had shown him this blanket once and explained to him how it told the story of how the Crowned Heads and this planet were created.

-Somewhere in the vast nothingness of space a mighty explosion occurred.
+Somewhere in the vast nothingness of space, a mighty explosion occurred.
 The explosion created a lilliputian of colored particles that brightened the darkness that completely surrounded them.
 The particles combined together to make each color more vibrant and spirited.
 As the particles amplified and grew larger they become an intelligence.
-The intelligences in turn became the Crowned Heads and created the lovely Prism as their home.
-In the Prism they generated more of these tiny particles, and helped them to grow into intelligences.
+The bits of intelligence, in turn, became the Crowned Heads and created the lovely Prism as their home.
+In the Prism, they generated more of these tiny particles and helped them to turn into intelligences.
 The Crowned Heads knew that these intelligences would want a home for them to have experiences on, a place for them to grow and to choose whether or not they would want to return to the Prism to live with them, and so they created our home Avowal.
 To help us learn what we needed to do in order to return back to the Prism, they gave us the heartstones to wear as a guiding beacon.